Transcript: Eating Healthy on the Cheap

 What effect might the economic downturn have on healthy eating, though?
 Recently researchers at Harvard compared the cost and healthfulness of various foods across the country hunting for the best nutritional bargain.
-They conclude that people should purchase more nuts, soy, and beans and whole grians, and less meat and dairy.
+They conclude that people should purchase more nuts, soy, and beans and whole grains, and less meat and dairy.

 Although spending more money was associated with a healthier diet, large improvements in diet may be achieved without increased spending.
 The purchase of plant-based foods may offer the best investment for dietary health.